Remembering Title IX: Where we’ve been and where we’re going

-To celebrate the anniversary of this groundbreaking legislation, we interviewed three women runners across generations to share how their lives have been impacted by Title IX, and where they feel the sport of running can continue to grow for women.
+To commemorate this groundbreaking legislation, we interviewed this groundbreaking legislation, we interviewed three women runners across generations to share how their lives have been impacted by Title IX, and where they feel the sport of running can continue to grow for women.

 Madeline Manning Mims, 74